Wraithware/jakes-game-of-life/README.md

 - [ ] implement Conway's Life
 - [ ] begin implementing simulation logic
-- [ ] solve for inverter, saving allowed solutions
+- [ ] solve for INVERTER, saving allowed solutions
+- [ ] solve for OR gate, with inverters and solutions being produced
+- [ ] solve for AND gate

 ## Game
 ### Conway's Life Differences